Welcome to the Barceló Group

 Barceló Group in figures

-The Barceló Group, founded in 1931 by Simón Barceló in the island of Mallorca (Spain), is a vertically integrated tourism group that is made up of the Barceló Hotel Group, which has about 230 hotels in 21 countries; and by the travel division Barceló Viajes, which has about 700 travel agencies on 4 continents, several tour operators and receptive operators, and even an airline.
+The Barceló Group, founded in 1931 by Simón Barceló in the island of Mallorca (Spain), is a vertically integrated tourism group that is made up of the Barceló Hotel Group, which has more than 230 hotels in 21 countries; and by the travel division Barceló Viajes, which has more than 700 travel agencies on 4 continents, several tour operators and receptive operators, and even an airline.
 All the businesses of the group employ almost 24,000 staff.

 The main financial results obtained by the Barceló Group at the end of the financial year 2016 threw the following economic figures:

 Net sales: 1.979,7 million euros

 Founded by Simón Barceló in 1931, from the creation of a small family business located in the town of Felantix Mallorca (Spain) and specialised in the transport of people and merchandise, Barceló Group has grown through 3 generations that have made it one of the most important tourism corporations in Spain and the world.

 Throughout more than 85 years of history, the company has focused its activity on the world of tourism and, even though the two main areas of business are hospitality and travel (retail and incoming agencies), the Mallorcan group has always been a pioneer in making the most of all opportunities in the market and in diversifying its operations, with profitability as a constant objective.

 The trajectory of the Barceló Group, which today has a workforce of over 23,000 people around the world, is marked by a series of milestones and key dates that have directed the life of the company.